Dusting for the Fingerprints of God

 My Philosophy of Spiritual Direction

-For me, love takes the shape of holy listening.
-One of the greatest acts of love I know is to truly listen to another person.
-Listening creates space for God’s voice to be heard and God’s love to be felt.
+One of the deepest expressions of love is listening—listening for God, listening to another person, listening to the movements of the soul.
 As one writer puts it, “Listening is a central element in spiritual direction, the required foundational skill.”

 An Invitation to Listen